berkeley-scf/tutorial-dask-future/python-dask.md

-According to the Dask documentation, using Distributed on a local machine has advantages over multiprocessing, including the diagnostic dashboard and better handling of when copies need to be made.
+According to the Dask documentation, using Distributed on a local machine has advantages over multiprocessing, including the diagnostic dashboard (see Section 7) and better handling of when copies need to be made.
 As we saw previously using Distributed also allows us to use the handy `map()` operation.

 ```